 At Olympia, we believe medically assisted weight loss is the best option.
 Why?
 It combines several treatment types listed above (done correctly) to form one powerful weapon against obesity — replacing weight-loss medication with specially formulated vitamin injectables or oral supplements that are designed to help reduce appetite, build muscle and promote a healthy immune system.

 When a balanced diet and a manageable exercise plan are paired with vitamin injectables that can help patients healthily drop weight, the potential for significant weight loss opens up.
-Contact a weight-loss specialist at Olympia today to learn more about a medically supervised weight-loss plan that’s right for you.
+You can learn more in our medically supervised weight loss guide or contact us today to learn more about a medically supervised weight-loss plan that’s right for you.

 If medical supervision is performed by a professional physician, there shouldn’t be any disadvantages associated with this form of treatment.
 This is because the physician plays an active role in the monitoring and adjusting of treatment based on how the patient is responding to the treatment.